 Rebecca is a highly regarded member of the leadership team who joined Kings’ School Al Barsha in 2015.
 She began her teaching career in the North East of England after graduating from Northumbria University with a degree in Early Childhood Education.
 She taught children in Early Years as part of a team setting up a new Early Years unit in Durham.
 She then moved to Key Stage One, before taking on a leadership role in an inner-city school.

-Rebecca has enjoyed the challenge of leading the Foundation Stage at Kings' School Al Barsha over the past five years and is currently in her second year as Deputy Headteacher for Primary.
+Rebecca enjoyed the challenge of leading the Foundation Stage at Kings' School Al Barsha for five years before being promoted to Deputy Headteacher for Primary.
 In this role, Rebecca continues to lead the Early Years whilst also working closely with the Arabic team and fulfilling the position of Designated Safeguarding Lead.
-Rebecca is incredibly proud of being part of the Kings' journey and is excited to continue developing the school's excellent practise.
+Rebecca is incredibly proud of being part of the Kings' journey and is excited to continue developing the school's excellent practice.

 Abdulrahman Shaiba graduated from Cairo University, Dar Al Uloom College in 2011 with high distinction in Arabic language.

 Abdulrahman started his educational journey in Dubai in 2013 and joined Kings' School Al Barsha in 2017.
 Abdulrahman was promoted to Arabic A coordinator in 2019 and, more recently, his passion, ambition, devotion and leadership skills led him to be promoted to Head of Arabic Primary.

 Abdulrahman aspires to maintain and develop the Arabic language in Primary on its journey to excellence.